 It goes without saying that wrongful conduct in a corporate setting can have drastic and irreparable legal, commercial and reputational consequences for the individuals and entities involved.
 Internal investigations, which can be carried out quickly and tailored to address specific company concerns, can be particularly well suited to identifying, minimising and remediating such fallout.
 This is particularly relevant in the current corporate climate in Australia, which has seen an increased level of scrutiny over corporate governance and operational issues.
-More than ever, there is an expectation that board members and senior managers understand what is happening in their company and take responsibility for the actions of employees and third parties who carry out business on behalf of the company.
-In this climate, internal investigations are becoming more prevalent and this trend will only continue.
+More than ever, there is an expectation that board members and senior managers understand what is happening in their company and wider third-party business and supply chain networks, and take responsibility for the actions of employees and third parties who carry out business on behalf of the company.
+In this climate, internal investigations are becoming more prevalent; a trend that we expect will continue.

 What makes an efficient and effective investigation can vary dramatically depending on the subject matter of the investigation, and the individuals and entities involved.
 This article provides a brief overview of the key considerations that will allow a company to craft and manage an effective Australian internal investigation, and achieve a prompt and robust outcome.